Our Mission and History

 Blue Teams: K-12 Students become a “Blue Team,” with Nature Vision by completing a stewardship project in their community related to watershed health, such as invasive plant removal, native plant restoration, planting waterwise gardens, finding and fixing leaks, and much more.

-Preschool Education: Nature Vision manages the Farm and Nature Preschool at Farrel-McWhirter Park.
+Preschool Education: We operate the Vision Nature Preschool at Farrel-McWhirter Farm Park.
 We also offer specialty preschool programming year round.

 Outdoor Discovery Days, Science Fairs, After School Programs: We offer specialty programs for schools and community groups who would like an outdoor day incorporating several integrated programs, or a specialist to present at their science fair.

-Summer Camps and Programs: Nature Vision offers day camps in partnership with the City of Redmond at Farrel-McWhirter Park.
+Summer Camps and Programs: Nature Vision offers day camps in partnership with the City of Redmond at Farrel-McWhirter Farm Park.
 We also have special programs available for day camps year round.